Prospective Student FAQs

 Can I have a car on campus?

 Yes, all students (including freshmen) are allowed to bring cars.
-Parking is $50 per semester.
+All students planning to bring a car on campus must register with the Department of Safety and Security and pay a parking fee for each semester.
 About one-quarter to one-third of students have a car on campus.
+More information is available here.

 What about financial aid?

-Vassar adheres to a need-blind admission policy, which means that admission decisions for all first-year students who are U.S. citizens or permanent residents are made without regard to the student's financial situation.
+Vassar seeks to make a college education affordable and accessible to all admitted students.
 Vassar meets the full demonstrated need of all admitted students, international or domestic, for all four years.
 Aid is need-based only; no merit scholarships are awarded (meaning no scholarships for music, art, athletics, or academic performance).
 In addition to meeting 100% of all demonstrated financial need for all admitted students, Vassar will eliminate or reduce loans in the aid awards of students from low-income families.
 More on financial aid

 I’m a QuestBridge Scholar applying to Vassar.
 Will I be looked at differently in the admission process?